Shar1q-codes/corallo-digital/README.md

 - **Services**: `/content/services/*.md` with frontmatter fields for title, summary, bullets, and FAQs.
 - **Case studies**: `/content/work/*.md` capturing client, challenge, solution, results, and metrics.
-- **Blog posts**: `/content/blog/*.mdx` storing long-form content with tags, author, and metadata.

-Update or add new Markdown/MDX files and the site will automatically surface content on the corresponding routes.
+Update or add new Markdown files and the site will automatically surface content on the corresponding routes.

 ## Accessibility & performance